Ingalls Field Ecology Program

 Funding

-We are happy to provide supporting materials for any students’ applications for funding.
-Please reach out if you are considering applying for the internship and are preparing funding applications.
+Applicants who have access to summer internship or research funds from their home institution are expected to pursue those funds concurrent with their application.
+If you are unsure whether your school offers summer funding, it is often helpful to speak with your advisor or someone in your department.
+We are happy to support you in applying for funds, and we will bridge any gap between funds from your school and the $6,000 stipend total.
+Please reach out if you are considering applying for the internship and are preparing internal funding applications for your college or university.
 Many fellowships require letters of support from sponsors, so please contact us to talk about your application early in the process.

 Yale students should apply concurrent for this internship with other Summer Funding Opportunities.
 These can be found on the Yale Fellowship and Funding Database.
 Some fellowships that our students have received include the EVST Summer Fellowship ; First year Yale students should also consider the First Year Summer Research Fellowship in the Sciences and Engineering .
 In addition, the Richter Summer Fellowships are available through the residential colleges.